HetzVentures/repoInspector/README.md

      If you don't see the email right away, check your spam folder.
 The report will send from repoinspector@hetzventures.org.

 ## About us
-repoInspector was originally designed and started by the team at Hetz Ventures.
+[repoInspector]([url](https://chrome.google.com/webstore/detail/repo-inspector/hogkmljfjdgibeoepenpfggaiipngknb)) was originally designed and started by the team at [Hetz Ventures]([url](https://www.hetz.vc/)).
 We were looking for a simple way to access useful data on repository user activity around Github projects for industry insights, due diligence, comparative analysis, etc.

 This Chrome extension is useful for other investors, startup founders and really anyone looking to better understand user behavior and their markets.